Egxr41k/Notes.API/README.md

 # Notes.API
+This note manager allows you to add, edit, delete, share your notes, and open other people's notes via links.
+You can only read notes that you have not created.

-The server side of the full-stack application, client-side [here](https://github.com/Egxr41k/Notes.UI/)
+Server-side of the full-stack application, client-side [here](https://github.com/Egxr41k/Notes.UI/)

 used C#, ASP.NET, Entity Framework